 Politician, feminist, writer, educator, lecturer and mother, Rosemary Brown has contributed much to B.C. and Canada including being the 1st black woman elected to a Canadian Provincial Legislature (B.C) and running for the leadership of the Federal NDP Party in 1975.

-In 1956, Ms. Brown helped in the founding of the British Columbia Association for the Advancement of Coloured People (BCAACP).
+In the sixties, Ms. Brown became involved in the British Columbia Association for the Advancement of Coloured People (BCAACP).
 The BCAACP worked to open up housing and employment to Black people in British Columbia, and for the introduction of human rights legislation in the provincial parliament.

 Rosemary was a strong and effective worker for women’s rights in Canada and in the world.
 Her commitment was constantly demonstrated, both as the “Ruth Wyn Woodward Professor in Women’s Studies” at Simon Fraser University and as a member of the British Columbia Legislature for 14 years.
 She also held the position of Chief Commissioner of the Ontario Human Rights Commission.